Accommodation and Fees in Cuba

 The deposit is deducted from your total program fee.

-The program fee covers all your costs once on the Isle of Youth, including room and board, local coordination, transportation from Nueva Gerona to Cocodrilo (and all transportation once in Cocodrilo), full access to facilities, volunteering activities (including snorkeling and one hour of scuba diving each day), five hours of wifi weekly, and 24-hour support on site.
+The program fee covers all your costs once on the Isle of Youth, including room and board, local coordination, transportation from Nueva Gerona to Cocodrilo (and all transportation once in Cocodrilo), full access to facilities, volunteering activities, five hours of wifi weekly, and 24-hour support on site.
 You are responsible for your international airfare to Cuba, airfare from Havana to Nueva Gerona, visa, and any personal expenses.
-You will be responsible for any scuba diving you do above the one daily dive included in your program fee.
-Each dive costs 25 CUC and you are allowed to do one additional dive each day.

 The Town of Cocodrilo